hoya012/deep_learning_object_detection/README.md

 *Last updated: 2018/9/20*

 #### Update log
+*2018/9/18* - update all of recent papers and make some diagram about history of object detection using deep learning.
-2018/9/20 - update codes of papers. (official and unofficial)
+*2018/9/20* - update codes of papers. (official and unofficial)

 ## paper list from 2014 to now(2018)